anthonydaros/corbee_gestao/README.md

 1. Use "Send Notification" to notify users
 2. Choose recipient type: All Users, Specific User, or Role
 3. Provide title and message content

+### Work with Reference Data
+1. Use "List States" and "List Cities" for address forms
+2. Use "List Banks" and "List Agreements" for financial setup
+3. Use "List Marital Status" for client registration
+4. Use "List Stores" for store management

 ## API Documentation